Learn about Fantasy Fiber Art's founder

 Dyeing to Color Your World

-Mary does not remember a time when she was not busy creating something.
+Mary does not remember a time when she was not e creating something.
 She grew up in a home where both her mother and grandmother sewed and stitched.
 Playing with thread and fabric began at an early age.
 After a career in education, being able to create art on a full-time basis is a dream come true!
 Mary's wearable art and art quilts have been juried into national competitions and she has won several awards.
 Opening Fantasy Fiber Art is a dream come true!
-Visit Mary's Fine Art website www.MarySchwarzenberger.com Or Facebook
+Visit Mary's Fine Art website www.maryschwarzenberger.com or on Facebook

 Artist Statement: In my fiber art, I attempt to create moods with color and texture that soothe or stimulate.
 To quote Iris Apfel, "Color can raise the dead".
 The garments I create are designed to provide comfort and to create visual statements.
 After all, life is too short to wear boring clothes!
 It always pleases me when my wearable art elicits conversations and interactions I would not likely have without wearing my art.
 Much of my work is influenced by the ocean, as I find its impact on every sense to simultaneously evoking feelings of calm and exhilaration.